 Michigan’s Compulsory School Attendance Law

-…(b), (c) and (d) are exemptions for students living extremely far from transportation to public school, and for those in attendance in confirmation or religious classes, or have already graduated.
+…(b), (c), (d) and (e) are exemptions for students living extremely far from transportation to public school, and for those in attendance in confirmation or religious classes, or have already graduated.

 (4) For a child being educated at the child’s home by his or her parent or legal guardian, exemption from the requirement to attend public school may exist under either subsection (3)(a) or (3)(f), or both.

 Home Educating Under Exemption (3)(a) as a Non-Public School